 From 1979 to 1988, Don served as Executive Vice President and Chief Financial Officer of First Interstate Bancorp, the 8th largest bank in the U.S. at that time.
 Previously, he worked at Bank of America for five years, serving as head of the Energy and Natural Resources Lending Group in Los Angeles.
 He began his banking career with Citibank in New York and Mexico City.

-He formerly served on the board of directors of Wedbush, Inc., the parent holding company of Wedbush, Morgan Securities, Inc., and various start-up companies.
+He formerly served on the Board of Trustees of Chadwick School as well as the Board of Directors of Wedbush, Inc., the parent holding company of Wedbush, Morgan Securities, Inc., and various start-up companies.

 Don earned a master's degree in business administration from Harvard Business School, a master's degree in political science from the University of California, Berkeley, and a bachelor's degree in political science from Stanford University.